 PROJECT IDEA: We are working toward the development of a mobile application from which the user can book hotel rooms online.

+User will register with username(e-mail), password, age and phone number.

 This application will allow the user to login through his/her e-mail and password.

+User can update his/her profile.
+He/she can update age, phone number and password.

+Once he/she logged in, user can view and search the Hotel list according to location

+User can also add any hotel to his/her favourite list by simply clicking on it.

-Once he/she logged in , user can view the various items in a list with small description and an imageHotel list according to location.hotelHotels.
+user can view the various items (Hotels) in a list with small description (Image, location, details) and an image.

 After that the user can choose to book a room by selecting the check-in and check-out dates and finally entering the card details.